v 3.7.web 2025

 Known as Washington pattern after a famous set once owned by the chess enthusiast and first US president of the same name.

-Typically: kings have "cogged" crowns, queens with ball finials, bishops with split mitres, knights arched and rooks as turrets.
+Typically: Kings have "cogged" crowns, Queens with ball finials, bishops with split mitres, knights arched and rooks as turrets.

 c.
 1770